aJimenez19037/iss-tracker/README.md

 ```console
 [user]$docker-compose up
 ```
-If you have downloaded the application from source then you will need to edit the docker-compose file image line to one that matches your container.
+If you have downloaded the application from source and created your own image then you will need to edit the docker-compose file image line to one that matches your image.

 ## ISS Data

-The public [ISS Data](https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml) is public and can be downloaded as a txt or xml file.
+The public [ISS Data](https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml) can be downloaded as a txt or xml file.
 Within the python script the 'request' library is used to extract the data from the website.
 ```console
 [user]:$RUN pip3 install requests==2.22.0
 ```